VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcTextarea.md

 Textarea is a component that allows the user to enter text over multiple rows.
 It is a wrapper around the native `<textarea>` element.

+## Storybook

+Explore the `vc-textarea` component in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/molecules-vctextarea--docs).

+Dynamic Views examples are also available in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/dynamicviews-molecules-vctextarea--docs) for a better understanding of the component usage.

 ## Usage

 Include the `vc-textarea` component in your Vue application.